commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 ## 5. Launch your Spark cluster

-Once you have the configuration of your cluster filled in your `flintrock.yaml` file, you are ready to launch the cluster!
+Once the configuration files are ready, you can launch the cluster!
 Open a console in the [cosr-ops repository](https://github.com/commonsearch/cosr-ops) and just like the previous step, do this to enter the container:

 ```
 make docker_shell